-“Google has detected number used for Name of the Business is a mobile number.
-Under updated policy, mobile numbers used for GMB listings must opt in to receive SMS from customers or else the mobile number will be removed from the listing within 30 days.
-Do you want to continue to use your mobile number for your business?“
+“Google has detected number used for Name of the Business is a cell number.
+Under updated policy, cell numbers used for GMB listings must opt in to receive SMS from customers or else the mobile number will be removed from the listing within 30 days.
+Do you want to continue to use your cell number for your business?“

 Beware the sender is not Google and you should disregard the message.

-Google Business Profile Scam from “Google Update Company”
+Google Business Profile Scam from “Google Update Company”/”MSN Group”

-Business owners receive a call from a company called “Google Update Company”, telling that your profile is not verified because it still shows “Suggest edit” or “Own this business”.
+Business owners receive a call from a company called “Google Update Company” or “MSN Group”, telling that your profile is not verified because it still shows “Suggest edit” or “Own this business”.

 The “Own this business” and “suggest edit” will always appear, it’s normal and is working as intended by Google!